 Your precious pup will be a lovely little ball of fur for only a brief part of his or her life.
 In fact, many breeds of dogs fly out of their puppy stage by around the six-month mark, while their bigger cousins will hit full size in about a year and a half.
-If you’re curious about your own dog, though, you might need to think about a few factors that aren’t going to show up in your dog’s DNA test if you want to know when he or she will hit his or her maximum size.
+If you’re curious about your own pet, though, you might need to think about a few factors that aren’t going to show up in a dog DNA test if you want to know when he or she will hit his or her maximum size.

 The Basics: Looking at Breed and Diet